emallarii/PC-repair-technician/README.md

 # PC-repair-technician
 I handle everything from full system repairs such as, virus/malware removal, troubleshooting specific software crashes as well as hardware upgrades!
+For many years ive helped others with their tech related issues and have built over a handful of Personal Computers!
 <h2>Operating Systems Used </h2>

 - Windows 11</b> (23H2)
+- MacOS
+- Linux

 <h2>Personal Computer parts list</h2>